ecmwf/metview-python/docs/api/icon/geo_to_grib.rst

     .. container:: rightside

-        This icon represents the `Geopoints To Grib <https://confluence.ecmwf.int/display/METV/Geopoints+To+Grib>`_ icon in Metview's user interface.
+        This function represents the `Geopoints To Grib <https://confluence.ecmwf.int/display/METV/Geopoints+To+Grib>`_ icon in Metview's user interface.

 .. py:function:: geo_to_grib(**kwargs)